GalwayK/PythonExercise3/README.md

 # What skills are showcased in this application?

-This application demonstrates the creation of .pdf files using the fpdf package, using information obtained from a .csv files using the pandas package.
+This application demonstrates the creation of .pdf files using the fpdf package, using information obtained from a .csv file using the pandas package.